core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 This document defines CBOR encoding rules for YANG data trees and their subtrees.

-An instance of a data node such as container, list, notification, RPC input, RPC output, action input, or action output is serialized using a CBOR map in which each child data node is encoded using a key and a value.
+An instance of a data node such as container, list, notification, RPC input, RPC output, action input, or action output is serialized using a CBOR map in which each child data node instance is encoded using a key and a value.
 This specification supports two types of CBOR keys; YANG Schema Item iDentifier (YANG SID) as defined in {{sid}} and names as defined in {{name}}.
 Each of these key types is encoded using a specific CBOR type which allows their interpretation during the deserialization process.
 Protocols or mechanisms implementing this specification can mandate the use of a specific key type.

 In order to minimize the size of the encoded data, the proposed mapping avoids any unnecessary meta-information beyond that directly